How to Tailor Your Investment Banking Resume?

-- Optimize the line spacing to fit more information, but as with the point above, don’t over do it
+- Optimize the line spacing to fit more information in, but as with the point above, don’t over do it

 - Highlight any transaction or investment banking related experience very prominently

-- Demonstrate your hard work ethic (via juggling school, plus internships, plus clubs, plus athletics, plus arts, etc, etc)
+- Demonstrate your hard work ethic (via juggling school, internships, clubs, athletics, arts, etc., etc.)

-- Display your academic achievement clearly with GPA, major, relevant courses, etc.
+- Display your academic achievement clearly with GPA, major, and relevant courses.